-Travel between Warsaw, Poland and Berlin, Germany by train is: Restricted.
+Travel between Warsaw, Poland and Berlin, Germany by train is: Partially open.

-International entry status: Entry is restricted for citizens and permanent residents of Poland
+International entry status: Entry is partially open for citizens and permanent residents of Poland

 Conditions of entry:

-The information above was last checked on 18/06/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train to Berlin from Warsaw as this information can change.
+The information above was last checked on 26/09/2021.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Berlin from Warsaw before travelling.

-The current restriction level for your return trip by train from Berlin to Warsaw is: Partially open
+The restriction level for your return train to Warsaw, Poland from Berlin is: Partially open.

 The government of Poland has imposed these measures to reduce the spread of COVID-19: